 The other Pyle product serves the arm, while this blood pressure monitor can be used on the wrist.
-All it requires is a press of a button then the LDC display will show your readings.
+All it requires is a press of a button, then the LCD display will show your readings.

 There's also a companion app to wirelessly transfer information - which can then be shared with family members or even your doctor.
-The Pyle Health app works with iOS 6 devices and later and with Android 4.3 devices and later.
+The Pyle Health app works with devices rocking anything from Android 4.3 and iOS 6 or later.

 This rather elegant battery-powered model works just like an NHS monitor, only it doesn't look half as ugly.
 In fact, it's rather Apple-like in design and that extends to the classy packaging.
-Using Bluetooth, simply connect the QardioArm monitor to your iOS smartphone or tablet, register your personal details (height, weight, age), wrap the unit round your upper arm and hit the big green start button on your mobile device.
+Using Bluetooth, simply connect the QardioArm monitor to your iOS/Android smartphone, tablet or smartwatch, register your personal details (height, weight, age), wrap the unit round your upper arm and hit the big green start button on your mobile device.

 Withings Wireless Blood Pressure Monitor

-Blood pressure monitors don't come more stylish than this compact unit from the reputable house of Withings.
+Blood pressure monitors don't come more stylish than this compact unit from the reputable house of Withings which is now part of Nokia.
 Bluetooth connectivity is seamless.
 In fact, as soon as you tap the button on the unit, it launches the dedicated Health Mate app and starts the test, uploading the colour-coded results directly to any smartphone for easy recall and forwarding of data.

 The app is beautifully designed with crisp, clear graphics and simple menus.
 In fact it does a whole lot more than just monitor blood pressure: it'll track your weight and keep you abreast of your daily activity and sleep patterns.
 Withings is renowned for its cleverly designed health-related devices.
 This one doesn't disappoint.